The most effective weightlifting exercises are dependent on your specific goals.

-One method to use when approaching your weight lifting exercises is the progressive overload principle.
-In order to build muscle you need to keep pushing them and the progressive overload concept does just that.
+One method to use when approaching your weightlifting exercises is the progressive overload principle.
+In order to grow your muscles, you need to keep pushing them and the progressive overload concept does just that.

 This concept requires that you steadily increase the weight that you are lifting with each workout.
 This helps to promote muscle growth rather than just conditioning the muscles you already have.

-Perhaps the most important part of weight lifting is resting.
-Resting not only helps your broken down muscles to heal stronger and quickly, but it can also reduce your risks of injuring yourself.
+Perhaps the most important part of weightlifting is resting.
+Resting not only helps your broken down muscles to become stronger and to heal quickly, but it can also reduce your risks of injuring yourself.
 The best rule of thumb is to lift hard and rest well.
 It’s one of the few times doing nothing actually helps.

-Sometimes what makes the best exercises has nothing to do the types of exercise you do but it has to do with other none exercise related things, like warming up.
-Warming up is one of the most important things you can do to maximize your weight lifting program.
+Sometimes what makes the best exercises has nothing to do the types of exercise you do but with other non-exercise related things, like warming up.
+Warming up is one of the most important things you can do to maximize your weightlifting program.

 Most people have heard that warming up is essential to guard against injuries.
-However, depending on what time of the day you work out, warming up is even more important because working out in the mornings will require more time attention when warming up to ensure you don’t injure yourself.
+However, depending on what time of the day you work out, warming up is even more important because working out in the mornings will require more time and attention to ensure you don’t injure yourself.

 You also need to be careful about what you eat.
 You can purchase a battery of different supplements and there is nothing wrong with supplements.
 However, you want to make sure that you get most if not all of what your need from a nutritional standpoint through the food you eat.
 In addition, make sure you eat enough to replenish and fuel your body but not too much to counteract your fitness goals.

-One thing that can sideline you from your weight lifting routine are injuries.
+One thing that can sideline you from your weightlifting routine is an injury.
 While you might not worry about it, it is more common than you might think.
-That is why it is important that as you increase the weight you lift, you need to find a balance between what weight amounts will help you gain muscle and what increases in weight will potentially hurt you.
+That is why it is important that as you increase the weight you lift, you find a balance between what weight amounts will help you gain muscle and what increases in weight will potentially hurt you.

-So many times a weightlifting programs turns out to be either minimally effective or not effective at all and it is all due to improper lifting technique.
+So many times, weightlifting programs turn out to be either minimally effective or not effective at all, and it is all due to improper lifting techniques.
 Not only can poor technique compromise the effectiveness of the most intense workout, but it can also lead to injuries as well.
-While using proper lifting technique may seem at bit foreign at times in terms of body position and movement, it will maximize the benefits from your weightlifting routine.
+While using proper lifting techniques may seem a bit foreign at times in terms of body position and movement, they will maximize the benefits from your weightlifting routine.

-Lastly, you want make sure you enter any weight lifting routine with reasonable expectations.
+Lastly, you want to make sure you enter any weightlifting routine with reasonable expectations.
 A muscular body does not happen after a few short workouts, it takes time and a serious commitment.
-Building your body is not easy, it is painful, and it can take time, but the results are worth it and in the long-run your body will thank you.
+Building your body is not easy, it is painful, and it can take time, but the results are worth it and in the long run, your body will thank you.